MarcusRana/Spanish-Immersion-Website/README.md

 # CapstoneProject
-Spanish Tutoring website by Marcus Rana, I Casimir her-mann an the best  Hermann and Lucas Ramey Mines working this is on feature c feature c is here
+Spanish Tutoring website by Marcus Rana, Cas Hermann and Lucas Ramey Mines working this is on feature c feature c is here